martin-liu/m-scripts/README.md

 ## Setup [Mac only]
 0. Clone this repo.
-1. Run `bash shell/install.sh` for one time to install tools.
+1. Run `bash shell/install.sh` for install or upgrade tools.
 2. Add `source <PATH>/m-scripts/register.sh` to `~/.zshrc`.
 3. Run `bin/deploy.sh`, this will build rust cli `m` and copy to `/usr/local/bin`